 4. Personalised learning – 1 to 1 tuition, additional small group interventions, study support

-- Pastoral and wellbeing = 40% of grant
+- Attendance and Family Support = 40% of grant

 - Extending the Curriculum = 2% of grant

 - Communication and Language = 12% of grant